 Since 2013, we have collected student IDs on the Student Climate Survey only so that we can better understand how their responses about school climate relate to academic outcomes.
 We DO NOT collect any identifying information on the Student Safety Survey.
 Although students must enter their student ID to participate in the survey, these identification numbers are immediately deleted from the data file and are not accessible to anyone in the school district.
 Student climate and safety data is only presented or reported at the school- or district-level to protect respondents' identity.
 You can see exactly how data will be reported by clicking here to see reports by school: https://www.washoeschools.net/Page/3501.

 Q: How will WCSD use the data?

 Schools may use the climate data to guide school improvement planning, spark discussion about climate during staff meetings, and help identify areas of professional development and programming that might be needed.
 At a district level, administrators will use climate and safety data to identify patterns in school climate that will help guide decision-making.
 Data may also be used for writing grants and evaluating the effectiveness of programs aimed at improving school climate or safety.
 Finally, data may be used to monitor progress on foundational targets outlined in the district’s strategic plan.Q: How are response rates calculated for the Student Climate and Safety Survey?

-The denominator for the response rate is the total number of students that were enrolled at the school in March 2017 in grades 5, 6, 7, 8, 9 or 11 (other grades are not required to complete the survey).
+The denominator for the response rate is the total number of students that were enrolled at the school in October 2021 in grades 5, 6, 7, 8, 9, 10, 11, and 12 (other grades are not required to complete the survey).
 If a response rate is > 100%, more students than expected completed the survey.
 For example, if a school elected to have their 4th grade students take the survey, their response rate may be greater than 100% as 4th graders were not expected to complete the survey.

 Q: Whom can I talk to about the WCSD School Climate Project?